MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

     - **Trace.log:** Contains detailed logging information about the export process and can help uncover issues during export.
     - All search results and the export reports are included in a folder that has the same name as the Content search.
 The email messages that were exported are located in a folder named **Exchange**.
 Documents are located in a folder named **SharePoint**.

+You have successfully exported the search results for the **Wrongful Termination Search**.

 ## Task 5: Export search report

-After the search is complete, review the search results to identify any potential security or compliance issues related to the Wrongful Termination.
+In this task, you will review the search results obtained from the "Wrongful Termination Search" to identify any potential security or compliance issues related to the case.

 1. You should still be logged in with Joni's account.
 If not, in **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.